 TRADITIONS OF GENOA

-A part from these kind of tradition, Genoa every year has the Salone Nautico Internazionale that call to Genoa many people from all over the world for a great exposition of ships as, every 5 years, many people from all over the world comes to see one of the greatest expositions of flowers and plants: Euroflora.
+Apart from these traditions, Genoa hosts every year the Salone Nautico Internazionale that calls to Genoa many people from all over the world for a great exposition of ships.
+Every five years, the city is also home to the largest flower exhibition in the world, Euroflora.

 By Francesco Ristori